A unified duality framework for barotropic, quantum and Korteweg fluids: Basic framework

 \begin{definition}[Strong solutions] Assume that $v_0\in C(\Omega;\ooo)\cap \ker \lc$.
 A function \be v\in C([0,T]\times \Omega; \ooo) \ee satisfying \be \p_t (\Wei\mom\mut)\in \ms ([0,T]\times \Omega;\R^n), \Wei L^* (\mom\mut)\in \ms ([0,T]\times \Omega; \R^{\nn}_s) \ee and \be c I \mut +\Wei L^*(\mom\mut)\geq 0\ \mathrm{as}\ \mathrm{symmetric-matrix-valued}\ \mathrm{measures}\ee with a uniform constant $c\geq 0$ is called a \emph{strong solution} of \eqref{e:aeuler}--\eqref{e:aeulero} if \begin{enumerate} \item $v$ it is a weak solution, \item \eqref{e:entc} holds, \item \eqref{e:aeuler2} is fulfilled with some $\pp$ such that \be \Wei\pp \in \ms ([0,T]\times \Omega;\R^Z), \ \Wei\lc^*\pp \in \ms ([0,T]\times \Omega;\R^n).\ee \end{enumerate} \end{definition}

 \begin{remark} At one point, we will slightly abuse terminology by referring to the corresponding pair $(v,\pi)$ as a strong solution.\end{remark}

-\begin{remark} In specific applications, reasonable ``strong'' solutions may exhibit a different regularity.
-Here we aim to work with a notion of strong solution that is as weak as possible while still ensuring the properties needed below.
+\begin{remark} It is obvious that a smooth solution to \eqref{e:aeuler}--\eqref{e:aeulero} with values in $\ooo$ is a strong solution in the sense of Definition \ref{d:strongclass}.
+We aim to work with a notion of strong solution that is as weak as possible while still ensuring the properties needed below.
 To fix the ideas, we restrict this definition to functions taking values in~$\ooo$.
 In contrast, our (continuous) weak solutions are allowed to take values outside $\ooo$.
 We expect that the stronger constraint imposed on strong solutions is not essential and can be removed or relaxed with additional technical effort, including appropriate modifications of the definitions. \end{remark}

 \begin{remark} Since $\Wei(T)=0$, requirement \eqref{e:strongclass} should be understood in the sense that there exist a vector-valued measure, denoted $\p_t (\Wei\mom\mut)$, and a symmetric-matrix-valued measure, denoted $\Wei L^* (\mom\mut)$, such that the identities hold for any pair $(\phi,\Phi)\in C^\infty([0,T]\times \Omega;\R^n\times \R^{\nn}_s)$ with $\phi(0)=0$. \end{remark} \begin{remark} Let us explain why \eqref{e:aeuler2} makes sense for $v$ and $\pp$ satisfying \eqref{e:vclassss}, \eqref{e:strongclass}, \eqref{e:strongclasspi}.
 Obviously, \eqref{e:vclassss} implies and $\cf(\nabla \ce^*(\mom))= \cf(v)\in C([0,T]\times \Omega; \R^{\nn}_s)$.
 Thus \eqref{e:aeuler2} is rigorously meaningful when written in the form \be \wei (\mom\mut)_l+\p_t (\Wei\mom\mut)_l+\Wei L^* (\mom\mut):\partial_l \cf(\nabla \ce^*(\mom))=(\Wei\lc^* \pp)_l,\ee interpreted as equality of finite Radon measures. \end{remark}